 Actually, his reputation rested on something else.
 He designed Dorothy’s ruby slippers.

 He was born Adrian Adolph Greenberg on March 3, 1903.
-His parents, Gilbert and Helena Greenberg, both had Jewish immigrant parents: his father's were from Russia, his mother's from Bohemia and Germany.
+His parents, Gilbert and Helena Greenberg, both had Jewish immigrant parents.
+His father's parents came from Russia, his mother's from Bohemia and Germany.

 They were the only Jewish family in predominantly Catholic Naugatuck.
 Throughout his life, Adrian avoided drawing attention to his Jewish heritage, calling himself a ‘New Englander.’
 He eventually dropped his last name and took his father’s first name, so he was known as Gilbert Adrian.

 Adrian’s parents owned a milliner’s shop, and he grew up amidst fabric, ribbon, feathers and hats.
-His parents dreamed he would graduate from Yale Law School, but he was interested in fashion and art.
-He illustrated Edgar Allan Poe stories when he was five, and he helped out at the hat shop after high school.
+His parents dreamed he would graduate from Yale Law School, but he had more interest in fashion and art.
+He illustrated Edgar Allan Poe stories when at the age of five, and he helped out at the hat shop after high school.

-He was accepted to the Parsons School of Fine and Applied Art in New York in 1921.
+In 1921, the Parsons School of Fine and Applied Art in New York accepted him.
 During his first summer vacation, he got a job designing costumes for the Gloucester Playhouse.

 He was 24, charming and confident.
 Soon he was designing costumes for Cecil B. DeMille's The King of Kings.
 Louis B. Mayer gave him work designing startling and unusual costumes for Greta Garbo.
 He created a Eugenie hat for Garbo in the film Romance, which influenced hat design for a decade.
 Her belted trench coat and slouch hat in A Woman of Affairs caught the attention of Women's Wear Daily.